basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ```

 If you select `any`, this means that the permission (or set of
-permissions) is granted/revoked for all buckets and [[bucket
+permissions) is granted/revoked for all buckets and [[bucket types|Using
-types|Using Bucket Types]].
-If you specify a bucket type only, then the
+Bucket Types]].
+If you specify a bucket type only, then the permission
-permission is granted/revoked for all buckets of that type.
-If you
+is granted/revoked for all buckets of that type.
+If you specify a bucket
-specify a bucket type _and_ a bucket, the permission is granted/revoked
+type _and_ a bucket, the permission is granted/revoked only for that
-only for that bucket type/bucket combination.
+bucket type/bucket combination.

-**Note**: You cannot grant/revoke permissions with respect only to a
+**Note**: You cannot grant/revoke permissions with respect to a bucket
-bucket.
+alone.
 You must specify either a bucket type by itself or a bucket type
 and bucket.
+This limitation reflects the naming structure underlying
+buckets and bucket types.

 Selecting `all` grants or revokes a permission (or set of permissions)
 for all users in all groups.
 When specifying the user(s)/group(s) to